yogeshmishra/dataviscourse15-hw-mishra-yogesh/hw4/README.md

 ![](img/t1_solved.png)

-Once your test cases work, add the code to the appropriate places in the visualization system and all the views should appear!
+Once your test cases work, add the code to the appropriate places in the visualization system.
+Load the data in the starting part of main.js and put the aggregation logic in priovis.js and aggregate on priority count values for the selected time range.
+After this, all the views should appear!

 ## Part II: Making an Area Chart Interactive with Brushing & Zooming